khaman1/GEOIP-RDAP-IPList-Python/README.md

 # GEOIP-RDAP-IPList-Python
 This program will collect the ip addresses from a file and store them in mysql.
 From that, we can do queries on the database for search.
+We need to configure the connection to the database by modifying the host,user,passwd,db name in dbconnect.py

-Type 'python main.py -h' for help
+Finally, type 'python main.py -h' from command line for help

+Example: python main.py -i "Data/Text5.txt" -s NY -c region_code